magohl/TalkToMeAPI/README.md

 ##Test using REST
-If you just want to try the API App out and verify that it works you can just post
+If you just want to try the API App out and verify that it works you use a simple REST call.

 | REST param  | Value |
 | ------------- | ------------- |